 Leverage is the means of gaining exposure to large amounts of currency without having to pay the full value of your trade upfront.
 Instead, you put down a small deposit, known as margin.
 When you close a leveraged position, your profit or loss is based on the full size of the trade.

 While that does magnify your profits, it also brings the risk of amplified losses – including losses that can exceed your margin.
 Leveraged trading, therefore, makes it extremely important to learn how to manage your risk.

 Margin is a key part of leveraged trading.
 It is the term used to describe the initial deposit you put up to open and maintain a leveraged position.
 When you are trading forex with margin, remember that your margin requirement will change depending on your broker, and how large your trade size is.

 Margin is usually expressed as a percentage of the full position.
-So, a trade on EUR/GBP, for instance, might only require 1% of the total value of the position to be paid in order for it to be opened.
-So instead of depositing AUD$100,000, you’d only need to deposit AUD$1000.
+So, a trade on EUR/GBP, for instance, might only require 1% of the total value of the position to be paid for it to be opened.
+So instead of depositing $100,000, you’d only need to deposit $1000.

 What is a pip in forex?

 Pips are the units used to measure movement in a forex pair.
 A forex pip is usually equivalent to a one-digit movement in the fourth decimal place of a currency pair.
 So, if GBP/USD moves from $1.35361 to $1.35371, then it has moved a single pip.
 The decimal places are shown after the pip are called fractional pips, or sometimes pipettes.